craftercms/docs/source/system-administrators/engine/configure-engine-multi-tenancy.rst

 |

 This variable will be resolved by Crafter Engine for each request.
-There are two possible configurations to resolve this value.

-- simple multi-tenancy
-- mapped multi-tenancy

-Simple multi-tenancy is the recommended configuration in most cases, with an Apache HTTP server, NGINX, or CDN proxying Crafter Engine.
+To resolve this value, simply configure simple multi-tenancy, with an Apache HTTP server, NGINX, or CDN proxying Crafter Engine.

 ------------------------------
 Configure Simple Multi-Tenancy